adamyg/mcwin32/mcwin32/doc/INSTALL.md

 To build and install mcwin32, you shall need:

   * Clone of the source repository.
-  * A supported operating system; Windows 10 or 11, plus in theory XP+ and Windows 7.
+  * A supported operating system; Windows 10 or 11, plus in theory older version XP thru to Windows 7.
   * Git tooling for windows.
   * Perl 5 with core modules, see [NOTES-PERL.md](doc/NOTES-PERL.md).
   * CoreUtils, includes various text and system utilities.